2011 Bangladeshi coup attempt: Attempted coup

-According to a participant, Ehsan Yusuf, the participants of the coup had planned to surround the Bangabhaban, the Ganabhaban, and a cantonment in Dhaka, and demand the resignation of the Hasina government.
-The plans had originally been scheduled around the time of the 2009 Bangladesh Rifles revolt, but had not been carried out.
-According to the army, the coup participants were mostly made up of middle-ranked current and retired officers in the Bangladesh army, are widely believed to have been supported by a branch of Hizb ut-Tahrir.
+According to a participant, Ehsan Yusuf, the participants of the coup had planned to surround the Bangabhaban, the Ganabhaban and the Dhaka Cantonment to demand the resignation of the Hasina government.
+The plans had originally been scheduled around the time of the 2009 Bangladesh Rifles revolt but had not been carried out.
+According to the army, the coup participants were mostly made up of mid-ranked current and retired officers in the Bangladesh Army who were widely believed to have been supported by a faction of Hizb ut-Tahrir although this has been disputed.

-On December 9, 2011, the participants held a teleconference after the departure of one of their members, and one expressed uncertainty about the plan.
-After the meeting, lieutenant colonel Ehsan Yusuf informed another member of the army, who in turn reported the potential coup.
-The Bangladesh army arrests Yusuf on December 15 and interrogate him, upon which they discover the involvement of the group's leaders: Bangladeshi businessman Ishraq Ahmed, who said had been involved in preventing the 1996 Bangladeshi coup attempt and was to be the leader in the new government, and then-major Syed Mohammad Ziaul Haque.
+On December 9th 2011, the participants held a teleconference and after the departure of one of their members, another expressed uncertainty about the plan.
+After the meeting, lieutenant colonel Ehsan Yusuf informed another member of the army who reported the potential coup.
+The Bangladesh army arrested Yusuf on December 15th and interrogate him, upon which they discover the involvement of the group's leaders: then-major Syed Mohammad Ziaul Haque. and businessman Ishraq Ahmed, who claimed to be involved in preventing the 1996 Bangladeshi coup attempt, and was set to be the leader of the new government.

-Ziaul, a Muslim, had become a military officer after training at the Bangladesh Military Academy.
-He turned to religious fundamentalism after the death of his wife from cancer.
-Ziaul coordinated the officers through texts, calls, and SNS postings, especially on Facebook.
-He used a UK-based SIM card to contact other officers after the government was made aware of his involvement, and encouraged the other members to carry out the coup in January.
-Ziaul was removed from his position in the military as a result of the plot and placed into custody on December 23.
-However, he escaped shortly after.
+Ziaul had become a military officer after training at the Bangladesh Military Academy and turned to religious fundamentalism after the death of his wife from cancer.
+Ziaul coordinated with the other officers involved through texts, calls and social media posts especially Facebook.
+He used an UK-based SIM card to contact other officers after the government was made aware of his involvement and encouraged the other members to carry out the coup in January.
+Ziaul was removed from his position in the military as a result of this revelation and placed into custody on December 23rd.
+However, he managed to escape shortly afterwards.

 On 31 December, another alleged coup member, Zakir Hossain, was arrested.
 He and Yusuf gave confessional statements to the Dhaka Metropolitan Court admitting to their role in the coup.

-On January 19, 2012, the Inter-Services Public Relations announced that the Bangladesh Army had prevented a military coup against the government of Sheikh Hasina, organized by current and former army officers and an individual living overseas in Hong Kong, potentially backed by Hzib ut-Tahrir.
-They declared the arrests of two retired officers, and said that sixteen current or former officers had been implicated and that Ziaul had fled.
+On January 19, 2012, the Inter-Services Public Relations announced that the Bangladesh Army had prevented a military coup against the government of Sheikh Hasina, organised by current and former army officers and an individual living overseas in Hong Kong, potentially backed by Hizib ut-Tahrir.
+They declared the arrest of two retired officers and claimed that sixteen current and former officers had been implicated and that Ziaul had fled.

-In September 2012, the Jatiya Sangsad requested the arrests of Ishraq Ahmed, who they believed to be in Thailand, and Ziaul.
-According to a 2018 article in Terrorism and Political Violence, Ziaul is believed to have become a commander in Ansarullah Bangla Team, a terrorist organization in Bangladesh.
+In September 2012, the Jatiya Sangsad requested the arrest of Major Ziaul and Ishraq Ahmed, who they believed to be in Thailand According to a 2018 article on Terrorism and Political Violence, Ziaul was believed to have become a commander of Ansarullah Bangla Team, a jihadi fundamentalist terrorist organisation in Bangladesh although there's little evidence to support this claim.